druettiger/opencloud/services/users/README.md

 ## Usage

-The users service is primarily used internally by other OpenCloud services rather than being accessed directly by clients.
+The users service is only used internally by other OpenCloud services and not being accessed directly by clients.
 The `frontend`, `ocs`, and `graph` services translate HTTP API requests into CS3 API calls to this service.

 ## Scalability